multi-os-engine/doc/source/multi-os-engine/2_Introduction/Introduction.rst

 •   Debugging apps on real devices or the iOS simulator integrated with Android Studio.
 •   Running/deploying apps from Apple App Store*.

-To get started:

-`Download <https://software.intel.com/en-us/multi-os-engine>`_ and install the Multi-OS Engine Technology Preview on your macOS machine.
-Download one or more of its `Samples <https://github.com/moe-java-samples/>`_.
+To get started, follow the instructions in the :ref:`Getting Started <getting-started>` section.

 Multi-OS Engine Architecture Overview